mtptisid/FLAN-T5-Small_finetuning_LoRA/README.md

 ## Contributing
 Contributions are welcome!
 Please refer to the GitHub repository ([mtptisid/FLAN-T5-Small_finetuning_LoRA](https://github.com/mtptisid/FLAN-T5-Small_finetuning_LoRA)) for guidelines on submitting issues, pull requests, or additional datasets.
 Suggestions for improving the model, dataset, or documentation are appreciated.

-## License
-The model and code are licensed under the MIT License, allowing for free use, modification, and distribution.
-The `mtpti5iD/redhat-docs_dataset` may have its own licensing terms; please verify with the dataset owner.

 ## Acknowledgments
 - **Google FLAN-T5 Team**: For providing the base `flan-t5-small` model.
 - **Hugging Face**: For hosting the model, dataset, and providing the `transformers` and `datasets` libraries.